The Silver Table | Finn Juhl | 1948

 L: 200/310 cm | W: 140 cm | H: 72.5 cm

-The spacious Silver Table from 1948 is arguably one of Finn Juhl's most famous and extravagant designs.
-The table is equipped with two extension leaves and can be ordered with or without sterling silver inlays.
-These inlays serve not only as an exclusive decorative feature but also as a functional indicator of the seating capacity, accommodating anywhere from four to fourteen spaces.
+One of Finn Juhl’s most famous and extravagant designs, the spacious Silver Table from 1948 is a stunning example of his ability to merge bold design with sophisticated craftsmanship and rare materials.
+The sterling silver inlays serve not only as an exclusive decorative feature but also as a functional indicator of the seating capacity, accommodating anywhere from four to fourteen people.
 The table is available in four different variants.

 Design: